JVS Tax Services | Most Frequently Asked Questions

 Tax Filing Questions?

-FAQs section image highlighting answers to common questions about services
+FAQs section image highlighting answers to common questions

 Employers must distribute Form W-2 to their employees by January 31st of each year.
 This form reports the wages earned by an employee and the taxes withheld from their paycheck during the previous year.
-If the deadline falls on a weekend or holiday, the due date is extended to the next business day.

 Employees should receive their W-2 forms by this date to ensure they can file their income taxes on time.
 You should contact your employer if you do not receive your W-2 by the end of January.